-Flooring is incredibly important to a retail establishment, especially one that deals with footwear.
+Flooring is incredibly important to a retail establishment, especially one that deals with high foot traffic.
 The floor needs to be fairly easy to care for, able to handle a lot of daily foot traffic in all kinds of weather, and it needs to complement its surroundings.

+When authenticity matters few materials get the results like antique reclaimed wood flooring.
+Combining true aged patina and character marks left behind by decades of use these woods have a story all their own, not to mention an environmental tale to tell.
 Reclaimed wood floors have a naturally rustic look that can complement a lot of brands and surroundings.
-They also have a soft, warm patina that instantly creates a welcoming atmosphere for anyone that visits.
+And their soft, warm patina instantly creates a welcoming retail experience for anyone that visits.

 4. Wall Panel Accents

+Everyone wants to live a healthy lifestyle and loves a good story.
+There is just something about reclaimed rustic woods that perfectly showcases the luxury athletic apparel in this chic store.
 When you’re hanging a lot of your displays on the walls, sometimes it helps to show them off by creating a framed accent.
 Reclaimed wood wall panels make this simple.
 The dark wood sets off the inset display areas perfectly, so they stand out in contrast.
-The wood also has a lot of character all its own that sets up the personality for the store, and draws the eye, which conveniently brings the viewer straight to the displays.
+The wood also has a lot of character all its own that sets up the personality for the department store, and draws the eye, which conveniently brings the viewer straight to the displays.

-Reclaimed wood is not only as durable and versatile as new cut wood, it has an added layer of character that brings ambiance and charm to your establishment.
+Reclaimed wood products are not only as durable and versatile as new cut wood, it has an added layer of character that brings ambiance and charm to your establishment.
 Consider designing your retail space around reclaimed wood to reap these benefits for your space.